AutomationAndy/Juniper-Mist-API/README.md

 ### Goals ###

+* Description in my own words of what the API does
-* Python example of each API call
+* Python example of each API
-* Update Postman workspace with all the API's
+* Postman workspace with a collection of all the APIs listed in this repo
-* Django example for each API call
+* Django example for each API
-* Ansible playbooks for each API call
+* Ansible playbook for each API
+* Misc/Other section for useful scripts/snippits/notes.
+Things like a Python script to read/write csv files, Postman runner collections, error handlers for various things and notes on storing and using tokens securely in each platform.

 ### To-Do List ###

-#### General To-Do ####
+#### General ####

-Complete first pass of all documentation and examples - Click to expand sections
+First thing is to get the file structure on the repo and the Postman workspace export to reflect the Juniper Mist documentation, then start writing documentation and examples of each.
+I'm starting with the Authentication section and undecided on what I should prioritize after.
+I'm going to start with Python and Postman examples since they're the easiest to just copy/paste and use on your own.
+Postman  has a code export tool that can convert the Postman request into Python.
+I might just start with those as Python examples and modify that code after theres content in each section.

 <details>
 <summary>Authentication Section</summary>